By LISA MASCARO and FARNOUSH AMIRI

-At another key juncture, Cipollone was also part of a meeting on the Sunday before Jan.
-6 with Justice Department officials at the White House threatening to resign if Trump went ahead with plans to install a new acting attorney general who would pursue his false claims of voter fraud.
+Cipollone was also part of a key meeting on the Sunday before the Jan.
+6 attack with Justice Department officials at the White House threatening to resign if Trump went ahead with plans to install a new acting attorney general who would pursue his false claims of voter fraud.

 Cipollone and his lawyer, Michael Purpura, who also worked at the Trump White House, did not respond to requests for comment.